 It is very important that your emergency contact and carpool information is complete and up-to-date.
 Students can only be released to adults listed on the Student Information form completed during enrollment.
 If you wish to have another adult listed, please send the request, in writing, to the Front Office.
-If your request for a particular adult is just for one day, please send a note to the classroom.
+If your request for a particular adult is just for one day, please send that information by email to the classroom.
 Children must have a permission note from a parent to go with a person not designated on the enrollment form.
-All changes to dismissal plans are to be called in to the Front Office by 1:00 p.m.
+All changes to dismissal plans are to be sent to the Front Office by 1:00 p.m.

-If your child needs to dismiss early for any reason, they must dismiss before 2:45pm.
-For student safety, students cannot be dismissed from school between 2:45pm and 3:00pm.
+If your child needs to dismiss early for any reason, they must dismiss before 2:45 pm.
+For student safety, students cannot be dismissed from school between 2:45 pm and 3:00pm.

-Car riders who have not been picked up by 3:30 p.m. will be sent to Tidewatch afterschool care and charged the daily drop-in rate of \$15/day.
+Car riders who have not been picked up by 3:30 p.m. will be sent to Tidewatch after school care and charged the daily drop-in rate of \$18/day.